The Hanover Insurance Group (NYSE:THG) Reaches New 1-Year High – Still a Buy?

-A number of equities research analysts recently weighed in on the stock.
-JMP Securities boosted their price target on shares of The Hanover Insurance Group from $160.00 to $175.00 and gave the stock a “market outperform” rating in a research note on Thursday, October 31st.
-Oppenheimer raised their price objective on The Hanover Insurance Group from $165.00 to $177.00 and gave the stock an “outperform” rating in a research note on Friday, November 1st.
-Piper Sandler increased their price target on The Hanover Insurance Group from $162.00 to $175.00 and gave the stock an “overweight” rating in a report on Friday, November 1st.
-Bank of America raised their price target on The Hanover Insurance Group from $158.00 to $170.00 and gave the stock a “neutral” rating in a research report on Thursday, October 10th.
-Finally, Keefe, Bruyette & Woods increased their target price on The Hanover Insurance Group from $164.00 to $170.00 and gave the stock a “market perform” rating in a research note on Thursday, November 7th.
-Two analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-According to data from MarketBeat.com, the company has an average rating of “Moderate Buy” and an average target price of $173.40.
+THG has been the subject of several analyst reports.
+Keefe, Bruyette & Woods boosted their price target on shares of The Hanover Insurance Group from $164.00 to $170.00 and gave the company a “market perform” rating in a report on Thursday, November 7th.
+Bank of America upped their price objective on shares of The Hanover Insurance Group from $158.00 to $170.00 and gave the stock a “neutral” rating in a report on Thursday, October 10th.
+Oppenheimer upped their price objective on shares of The Hanover Insurance Group from $165.00 to $177.00 and gave the stock an “outperform” rating in a report on Friday, November 1st.
+Piper Sandler upped their price objective on shares of The Hanover Insurance Group from $162.00 to $175.00 and gave the stock an “overweight” rating in a report on Friday, November 1st.
+Finally, JMP Securities upped their price objective on shares of The Hanover Insurance Group from $160.00 to $175.00 and gave the stock a “market outperform” rating in a report on Thursday, October 31st.
+Two investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and a consensus target price of $173.40.

 The Hanover Insurance Group (NYSE:THG – Get Free Report) last announced its earnings results on Wednesday, October 30th.
-The insurance provider reported $3.05 earnings per share for the quarter, topping analysts’ consensus estimates of $2.65 by $0.40.
+The insurance provider reported $3.05 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.65 by $0.40.
+The firm had revenue of $1.57 billion during the quarter, compared to analysts’ expectations of $1.67 billion.
 The Hanover Insurance Group had a return on equity of 15.53% and a net margin of 5.92%.
-The company had revenue of $1.57 billion for the quarter, compared to analyst estimates of $1.67 billion.
-During the same quarter last year, the company earned $0.19 earnings per share.
-The firm’s quarterly revenue was up 3.2% compared to the same quarter last year.
-On average, equities research analysts forecast that The Hanover Insurance Group, Inc. will post 11.29 earnings per share for the current fiscal year.
+The company’s revenue was up 3.2% on a year-over-year basis.
+During the same quarter in the prior year, the business earned $0.19 earnings per share.
+On average, sell-side analysts anticipate that The Hanover Insurance Group, Inc. will post 11.29 EPS for the current year.

-The business also recently declared a quarterly dividend, which was paid on Friday, September 27th.
-Investors of record on Friday, September 13th were given a dividend of $0.85 per share.
-This represents a $3.40 dividend on an annualized basis and a yield of 2.10%.
+The company also recently announced a quarterly dividend, which was paid on Friday, September 27th.
+Investors of record on Friday, September 13th were given a $0.85 dividend.
+This represents a $3.40 dividend on an annualized basis and a yield of 2.09%.
 The ex-dividend date of this dividend was Friday, September 13th.
-The Hanover Insurance Group’s dividend payout ratio is currently 33.73%.
+The Hanover Insurance Group’s dividend payout ratio is presently 33.73%.

 Insiders Place Their Bets

-In related news, EVP Jeffrey M. Farber sold 6,114 shares of the company’s stock in a transaction that occurred on Monday, November 11th.
+In other news, SVP Warren E. Barnes sold 500 shares of the company’s stock in a transaction on Monday, August 26th.
+The stock was sold at an average price of $138.25, for a total transaction of $69,125.00.
+Following the completion of the sale, the senior vice president now directly owns 3,013 shares in the company, valued at approximately $416,547.25.
+This represents a 14.23 % decrease in their position.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, EVP Jeffrey M. Farber sold 6,114 shares of the company’s stock in a transaction dated Monday, November 11th.
 The stock was sold at an average price of $162.36, for a total value of $992,669.04.
-Following the sale, the executive vice president now directly owns 54,091 shares in the company, valued at $8,782,214.76.
-This represents a 10.16 % decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Also, Director Kathy S. Lane sold 1,884 shares of the company’s stock in a transaction on Wednesday, August 21st.
-The shares were sold at an average price of $134.23, for a total transaction of $252,889.32.
+Following the completion of the transaction, the executive vice president now directly owns 54,091 shares of the company’s stock, valued at approximately $8,782,214.76.
+The trade was a 10.16 % decrease in their position.
 The disclosure for this sale can be found here.
-Insiders sold a total of 41,303 shares of company stock valued at $6,306,926 in the last 90 days.
-Corporate insiders own 2.40% of the company’s stock.
+Insiders have sold 39,419 shares of company stock valued at $6,054,037 in the last 90 days.
+2.40% of the stock is currently owned by insiders.

 The Hanover Insurance Group Company Profile